Outdoor Living Spaces: How to Build Your Perfect Okanagan Backyard (2026)

 Does an outdoor living space add value to your home?

 Yes.
-Quality outdoor living spaces in the Okanagan typically return 50–80% of their cost in home value.
-Covered patios, 3-season rooms, and outdoor kitchens rank among the top outdoor improvements that appraisers and buyers look for.
+Quality outdoor living spaces are among the outdoor improvements Okanagan appraisers and buyers look for most.
+Covered patios, 3-season rooms, and outdoor kitchens all add real appeal.
 In a market where lake views and outdoor lifestyle drive demand, a covered outdoor space is a strong selling point that sets your listing apart.

 Ready to Build Your Outdoor Living Space?